Step 1: Put Your Plugin In Debug Mode

-If you installed Bambu Connect, Elegoo Connect, or the Klipper Companion via SSH using the command line, you must retrieve your logs from the device on which the plugin is running.This SCP command copies the log file from the remote device specified by its IP address to the home directory on the device you’re on.
+If you installed Bambu Connect, Elegoo Connect, or the Klipper Companion via SSH, you must retrieve your logs from the device where the plugin is running.This SCP command copies the log file from the remote device at the specified IP address to your device’s home directory.

 - SSH into the device running the OctoEverywhere plugin.